mjwestcott/runnel/docs/guide.rst

             print(order.amount)

-If you want access to the low-level :attr`runnel.Event` object, you can omit the ``.records()`` call and iterate over the events directly.
+If you want access to the low-level :attr:`runnel.Event` object, you can omit the ``.records()`` call and iterate over the events directly.

 Batching